logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/testarchitect-automation-classes/automation-classes/abtimageprocessor/gettextcoordinates/_index.md

 weight: 2
 aliases:
     - /TA_Automation/Topics/abt_AbtGetTextCoordinates_AbtImageProcessor.html
+keywords: "gettextcoordinates, abtimageprocessor gettextcoordinates, coordinates and dimensions of text fragment in bitmap, location and size of text fragment in bitmap"
 ---
-keyword: [gettextcoordinates, abtimageprocessor gettextcoordinates, coordinates and dimensions of text fragment in bitmap, location and size of text fragment in bitmap]
----

-# GetTextCoordinates

 ## Syntax